deltadevsde/shard/README.md

 To enable it, change `SIGNATURE_VERIFICATION_ENABLED` in `your-rollup/src/tx.rs`  to `true` .

 Nonce control is also not implemented by default.
 To prevent replay attacks, ensure processed transactions increment an account nonce.
 See example here [COMING SOON].

+## Roadmap:
+- [ ] Implement State as trait to not need to copy syncing logic
+- [ ] Provide hooks for block processing, e.g. `OnRecvCelestiaBlock(ExtendedHeader)`
+- [ ] Improve UX for adding webserver endpoints, provide examples
+- [ ] Provide examples for nonce control
+- [ ] ZK template with sp1
+- [ ] Integrate prism sdk
+- [ ] Fully move to lumina once ready
+- [ ] Ship with an in browser light node for zk template